 By using a rolling pin (or a wine glass – anything that can rotate will work!) and a ruler, you can store your ground beef in awesome little freezer packs.

 The flat little bricks make it easy to thaw and cook whenever you need it – and help you avoid wasting meat by forgetting it.
 (Has that ever happened to you?
 I know it has to me!)

-3 .
-Using a ruler, or the back of a long knife, press lines to divide the meat into six sections.
+You'll next want to take a ruler, or the back of a long knife, press lines to divide the meat into six sections.